Editor’s Note:the Red Wine Room has been replaced by the Riverview Tavern

 Anyway, if you’re not into the jukebox, Red also has three TVs.
 On that particular night the Cubs and Cards were playing, so that was of course mandatory.
 Other entertainment includes a Golden Tee, which now seems to accompany the City liquor license for an establishment, and a video bowling game.

 Other decorations include rock star-type posters on the walls including some local signs from places like the Double Door and the Metro, featuring the Reverend Horton Heat and other local acts.

 Besides bar seating aplenty, there are additional tables, like those found in the wine room, and a small selection of booths.
-The chairs that accompany the tables are each covered in their own red, green or purple felt-like fabric.
+The chairs that accompany the tables are each covered in their own red, green or black felt-like fabric.
 A few small candles abound on the bar and tabletops and tiny red lights hang above the tables.

 The back bar is pretty cool in its own right, with built-in shelves containing standard liquor choices, a string of red Christmas tree lights and other odds and ends.
 Next to the back bar chalkboards display different specials available to order in or take out from Sipario.
 There is also a sample t-shirt, available for purchase at the bar, and a four-foot wooden fish.

 In terms of beer selection, Red has the standard bottle beers like Becks, Heini, Sam Adams, Corona, Amstel, and Miller Lite.
 On tap they have Pabst (!), Kaiser, Woodchuck, Honey Brown, Stella Artois, Guinness, and others.
 And, it’s fair to say that the wine connoisseur will not be disappointed either.